DevExpress-Examples/word-document-api-create-master-detail-report/Readme.md

 # Word Processing Document API - How to Create a Master-Detail Report

-This example shows how the MailMerge feature enhanced with the **DOCVARIABLE** field specifics empowers the users to accomplish complex reporting tasks, such as creating Master-Detail reports.
+This example shows how the Mail Merge feature enhanced with the **DOCVARIABLE** field specifics empowers the users to accomplish complex reporting tasks, such as creating Master-Detail reports.

 The project uses a three-level Supplier-Product-OrderDetail hierarchical data source with the **ITypedList** interface.